Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Why Some Funds Decline

 The compliance burden leads some fund managers to simply not accept U.S. persons, rather than set up the required infrastructure.
+See which funds are FATCA-compliant.

 Your Reporting Obligations as a U.S. Investor